descope/descope-dotnet/README.md

-# Descope SDK in C# for .NET
+# Descope SDK for .NET

-The Descope SDK for in C# for .NET provides convenient access to the Descope user management and authentication API for a backend written in .NET.
+The Descope SDK for .NET provides convenient access to the Descope user management and authentication API for a backend written in .NET.
 You can read more on the [Descope Website](https://descope.com).

 ## Requirements